vert1c4l/June_SECDSM_CTF/README.md

 ### Step 10
 Running the Brainf*** through one of the *many* online interpreters- in this case, I used https://www.dcode.fr - gives me the following output: `Le Chiffre Indechiffrable: sffhym{kv-xmos-b-idqj-os-kv-my-rfdp}`.
-I'll save that for now, cause we'll definitely need to decode that later, as it definitely looks like cipher text.
+I'll save that for now, cause we'll definitely need to decode that later, as it most assuredly looks like cipher text.
 With the French in there, I'm guessing Vignere.

 ### Step 11
-Running the text from 'getphreaky.txt' through [dcode.fr's cipher identifier](https://www.dcode.fr/cipher-identifier) gives me a clue that it is a ROT-47 cipher.
+Running the text from getphreaky.txt through [dcode.fr's cipher identifier](https://www.dcode.fr/cipher-identifier) gives me a clue that it is a ROT-47 cipher.
 Classic.
 This turns out to be an encoded URL - https://www.mediafire.com/file/j9rq4602g03xgaq/captaincrunch.wav/file, which as you might guess, leads me to a audio file with some rapid dial tones.

 ### Step 12
-The captiancrunch.wav has a lot of dial tones hit EXTREMELY rapidly.
+The captiancrunch.wav has a lot of dial tones go by EXTREMELY rapidly.
 I used http://dialabc.com/sound/detect/index.html to break it down into its associated values, resulting in `3#66#8#77#8#4#3#2#22#66#88#33#6#4#3#3#55#3#2#9#44#2#8#22#66#8#55#3#44#2#3` or `3 66 8 77 8 4 3 2 22 66 88 33 6 4 3 3 55 3 2 9 44 2 8 22 66 8 55 3 44 2 3` without the pound signs/hashes.
 Using dcode.fr again, the string of numbers is turned into..... `DNTQTGDABNUEMGDDKDAWHATBNTKDHAD`.

 ![image](https://user-images.githubusercontent.com/101227395/171784657-13568455-142e-4df6-bc16-84b51c23a5d7.png)

 Anyways, taking another look at the .wav file in Audacity, it looks like there may be some items I'm missing.
 I try another site to translate the Dual-Tone Multi-Frequency (DTMF) signal, specifically https://unframework.github.io/dtmf-detect/#/.
 From that, I get something similar, but just different enough:  `333#666#88#777#8#44#33#2#22#666#888#33#6#444#3#3#555#33#222#9#44#2#8#222#666#88#555#3#444#22#33`.
+In order to capture this new string of numbers, I had to inspect the page, look at the specific field that was being filled in by numbers, then copy those numbers before they cleared away after 5 seconds.  :/

+Well I got it.
 Okay, what does dcode give me now?

 *FOURTHEABOVEMIDDLECWHATCOULDIBE*